svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 ### Tell A Story

 Well, maybe that's a bit overdoing it.
 My kids are going to be bored out of their socks by these stories.
-But still, I do try commit in such a way that the sequence of all commit messages can be understood by others.
-They say more then the individual commits in isolation, because the succession of commits allows you to distill my reasoning, from where to where I'm going.
+But still, I do try to commit in such a way that the sequence of all commit messages can be understood by others.
+They say more than the individual commits in isolation, because the succession of commits allows you to distill my reasoning, from where to where I'm going.

 ### Record Frequently